VictoriaRaven/Translator-Language-Dictionary-App/README.md

   - Try/except blocks are Python’s version of CS50-style defensive programming.
   - Graceful fallbacks (offline mode → online mode → error message).

-## 🚀 CS50 Project Questions Answers
+## ❓ CS50 Project Questions Answers
 ### What will your software do?
 What features will it have?
 How will it be executed?
-This program is a standalone desktop translator application where it:
+  - **1) This program is a standalone desktop translator application where it:**
      - Loads local dictionary files
      - Uses SQLite for history
      - Translates text between multiple languages
+  - **2) Features:**
      - Offers optional online translation
      - Allows search, filtering, and pagination
-  - Exports results to PDF/JSON
+     - Exports results to PDF/JSON/Excel(.XLSX - UTF-8 format)
      - Sends emails with attachments
      - No server required
-  - It runs by executing: `python main.py`
+  - **3) It runs by executing:** `python main.py`
 ### What new skills will you need to acquire?
-  - Tkinter GUI design
+  - Tkinter GUI design  (python knowledge; including cs50 file open/reader lessons)
-  - SQL table management and schema design
+  - SQL table management and schema design  (cs50's sql intro)
-  - Robust modular architecture
+  - Strong software architecture (SLDC: docs and tests folder for more details)
-  - Pagination algorithms
+  - Data structure and algorithms (Selection and Binary)
-  - REST API requests
+  - REST API requests  (Google Free / CS50)
   - Encoding issues (UTF-8 fonts, Russian/Ukrainian support)
-  - PDF generation with ReportLab
+  - PDF generation with ReportLab  (python)
-  - Error-handling strategies
+  - Error-handling strategies  (coding practices)
   - Markdown documentation (CS50-style)
 ### If working with classmates, who will do what?
   - This is a solo project.